pejakovic/obsidian-convert-katex-to-mathjax/README.md

 - **Default Paste Conversion**: Automatically converts KaTeX expressions on paste (toggleable via settings).
 - **Command Palette Actions**:
-  - **Paste with Conversion**: Manually paste KaTeX content with LaTeX conversion applied.
+  - **Paste with Conversion**: Manually paste KaTeX content with MathJax conversion applied.
-  - **Convert Editor Text**: Convert all KaTeX expressions in the current note to LaTeX.
+  - **Convert Editor Text**: Convert all KaTeX expressions in the current note to MathJax.
   - **Convert All Files**: Batch-convert KaTeX expressions in every markdown file across your vault.
 - Easy toggle to enable or disable automatic conversion.
 - Works seamlessly with clipboard operations.